sameesin/cisco-csftd-on-aws/content/40_Deploy_FTD_FMC/1_FTD_and_FMC_Event_Engine.md

 The code below is deploying two FTD instances, each in a different availability zone with different network interfaces like *outside*, *inside*, *diagnostic* and *management* attached to it.

->Note: Enter the owner account ID found in the AMI owned image section.
+>Note: Enter the owner account ID found in the AMI > Images owned by me section.

 The data block to fetch private ami to create ftd: